AizazSharif/Lab-May/README.md

-# This repository hosts the code for NCCS
+# This repository hosts the code for Lab